 If you are starting your garden, or looking for some beautiful florals to fill your flower garden, chrysanthemums are a great option!
-Here is my complete guide for how to grow mums in your garden.
+Here is my complete guide for how to take care of mums in your garden.

-Mums are a late-season blooming flower and a beautiful autumn flower.
-While you may still be mourning the end of summer bloom season, it’s time to get excited about fall and start growing mums!
+Hardy mums are a late-season blooming flower and are beautiful for the autumn season.
+While you may still be mourning the end of the summer bloom season, it’s time to get excited about fall and start growing mums!

 What do I need to know about growing mums?

-Mums thrive in about six to ten weeks, and they survive well in colder weather.
-As the weather starts to cool down, these flowers will start to intensify with their colors and continue to bloom until the first frost.
+Fall mums thrive for about six to ten weeks, and they survive well in colder weather.
+As the weather starts to cool down, these flowers will start to intensify with their colors and continue to bloom until the first hard frost.

 How to grow mums?